 As you'll probably have more than 31 modules, you can't organise your CSS by module.
 Instead you'll have to put several modules within the same CSS file.

-In this chapter we have discussed two ways in which to organise CSS.
-Whichever approach we take, we must be aware of the 31 CSS file limit problem because it makes debugging CSS much harder in the very browsers that cause most trouble.
+In this chapter we've discussed two ways in which to organise CSS.
+Whichever approach we take, we should be aware of the 31 CSS file limit problem because it makes debugging CSS much harder in the very browsers that cause most trouble.